 BizTalk WCF-SQL Error: Microsoft.ServiceModel.Channels.Common.ConnectionException: Login failed for user

-This time the error message, the cause, and the solution are slightly different.
-This time while trying to communicate to a brand-new SQL Server server/database to insert the date on a table thru BizTalk WCF-SQL adapter I got the following error:
+This time, the error message, the cause, and the solution are slightly different.
+This time, while trying to communicate to a brand-new SQL Server server/database to insert the date into a table through BizTalk WCF-SQL adapter, I got the following error:

 Microsoft.ServiceModel.Channels.Common.ConnectionException: Login failed for user ‘BTSHostSrvc’. —> System.Data.SqlClient.SqlException: Login failed for user ‘BTSHostSrvc’.